AnonymouX47/term-image/docs/source/api/renderable.rst

    .. rubric:: Footnotes

    .. [#ran1]
-      A render argument namespace class, along with its subclasses (that inherit its fields and are not associated with another render class) and their instances, is associated with the :term:`render class` that defines (not inherits) that subclass as its :ref:`Args <renderable-args>` attribute **at its creation**.
+      A render argument namespace class, its subclasses and their instances are associated with the :term:`render class` that defines (not inherits) the namespace class as its :ref:`Args <renderable-args>` attribute **at its creation**.
-      The render class is accessible via
+      The associated render class is accessible via :py:meth:`~term_image.renderable.RenderArgs.Namespace.get_render_cls`.
-      :py:meth:`~term_image.renderable.RenderArgs.Namespace.get_render_cls`.
    .. [#ran2]
       A render argument namespace is compatible with its associated [#ran1]_